flybywiresim/docs/docs/simbridge/remote-displays/remote-mcdu.md

 ## Overview

 !!! danger "Experimental-Only"
-    This feature is only available on [experimental](../../fbw-a32nx/support/exp.md), if you wish to use the MCDU Server please revert back to [development](../../fbw-a32nx/fbw-versions.md#development-version-recommended)
+    This feature is only available on [experimental](../../fbw-a32nx/support/exp.md), if you wish to use the MCDU Server please revert back to the development version.

+    For a guide to using the **MCDU Server with the development version** please see the [Web MCDU Feature Guide](../../fbw-a32nx/feature-guides/web-mcdu.md).

 The MCDU Remote display allows you to display and control the MCDU on a browser including browsers on mobile devices like phones or tablets.